abdullahmansss/abdullahmansss/README.md

 ### Samples from my projects

 ### Medical Empire
 Medicalempire.com is the leading e-commerce in health products market.
-With a convenient platform for both seller and buyer.__
+With a convenient platform for both seller and buyer.
-Medicalempire.com Provides you a reliable shopping experience in one place with a wide range of products Homecare ,Wellness, Nutrition ,Fitness, Medical Equipment, Medical references ,Books, Consumables & Veterinary.__
+Medicalempire.com Provides you a reliable shopping experience in one place with a wide range of products Homecare ,Wellness, Nutrition ,Fitness, Medical Equipment, Medical references ,Books, Consumables & Veterinary.
 - android : https://play.google.com/store/apps/details?id=com.medicalempire.medical
 - ios : https://apps.apple.com/us/app/medical-empire/id1465106135
 ----------------------------------------------------
 ### Fosha

-Fosha - فسحة is your go-to app for all fun things to do in Egypt, discover trips, activities & events created for you by passionate locals.
+Fosha - فسحة is your go-to app for all fun things to do in Egypt.
+Discover trips, activities & events created for you by passionate locals.
 - android : https://play.google.com/store/apps/details?id=com.fosha.app
 - ios : https://apps.apple.com/us/app/fosha/id1600031499
 ----------------------------------------------------